JustPause/hello-world/README.md

 ---

 # Biography
-I am ==Justinas==.
+I am Justinas.
 I come from a Europe country Lithuania, I love the look of post Soviet country, something about the depressive look of the *chruščiovkes* ant the mood that it gives to me.
 Motivation to improve the country.

 I like to study new skills like photography, software development, 3d modeling, game development, movie making, digital art, server maintenance and Linux.
 Specifically **arch** Linux.